 - Mears, Daniel P., Xia Wang, and William D. Bales.
 Forthcoming.
 “Does a Rising Tide Lift All Boats?
 Labor Market Changes and Their Effects on the Recidivism of Released Prisoners.”
 Justice Quarterly (forthcoming).

 - Mears, Daniel P. 2010.
 American Criminal Justice Policy: An Evaluation Approach to Increasing Accountability and Effictiveness.
 New York: Cambridge Univeristy Press.
-Winner of the 2010 National Council on Crime and Delinquency PASS (Prevention for a Safer Society) Award.
+Winner of the Academy of Criminal Justice Sciences’ Outstanding Book Award.

 - Mears, Daniel P., and Eric A. Stewart.
 2010.
 “Interracial Contact and Fear of Crime.”
 Journal of Criminal Justice 38(1):34-41.

 - Wang, Xia, and Daniel P. Mears.
 2010.
 “Examining the Direct and Interactive Effects of Changes in Racial and Ethnic Threat on Sentencing Decisions.”
 Journal of Research in Crime and Delinquency 47(4):522-557.